bokkypoobah/SimpleTokenCrowdsaleContractAudit/audit/README.md

 # Simple Token Crowdsale Contract Audit

-Status: The audit on the original crowdsale and token contracts is completed.
-The review on the more recently developed *FutureTokenSaleLockBox* and *ProcessableAllocations* smart contract is outstanding.

 ## Summary

 [Simple Token](https://simpletoken.org/) intends to run a crowdsale commencing on Nov 14 2017.